033 – Transformative leisure and play: Bringing forth our reason for being

 Meaningful play for Suzy

-Suzy shares that there’s a type of play called serious leisure, and for her, it can be compared to ikigai because when people have serious leisure.
-It is something that they fall in love with, and it also requires learning and sacrifice; a simple way to describe it is a hobby -- something that people dedicate themselves to.
+There’s a type of play called serious leisure, and for Suzy, it can be compared to ikigai because when people it is something that people fall in love with, and it also requires learning and sacrifice.
+A simple way to describe it is a hobby -- something that people dedicate themselves to.
 As for her, her serious leisure has always been her spiritual and personal growth, learning everything about spirituality and various philosophies.
 She also loves going on retreats, cycling, and taking walks by the ocean.

 Transformative leisure and play, and ikigai

-Suzy believes that if people regard play as a state of mind, amazing things can happen even in the middle of working because playfulness can also happen at work; it’s all about the experiences that make people feel fully alive.
+If people regard play as a state of mind, amazing things can happen even in the middle of working because playfulness can also happen at work.
+It’s all about the experiences that make people feel fully alive.
 So when people are in the state of mind of leisure, they can be engaged with something that they really love, that can make a life worth living -- what we could define as a source of ikigai.

 If we lose ourselves and we're fully engaged into something that's playful or intimate, it is meaningful.
 And it's not these extrinsically motivated things that we focus on that make our life worth living, it's these intrinsic personal, intimate, playful activities where we lose ourselves. - Nicholas Kemp